Junypr/junypr-berries/posts/childs-play/index.md

 .. type: text
 -->

 leaves drift past the concrete facade
-as if mother oak has shrugged off the season's gaudy attire
 they fly
 then disappear beneath rubber tires
-pulverized
-dust and exhaust fumes
+dust and exhaust
 I rake the survivors off the ground with my fingertips
 bone shards of their skeletons in my hair
 I could build a pile big enough to bury a body